Lifoy/proxmox-subscription-popup-disable/readme.md

 /usr/share/javascript/proxmox-widget-toolkit/proxmoxlib.js
 ```

-Nay be overwritten by the update.
+May be overwritten by the update.
 This can cause the "No valid subscription" popup to reappear.

 If this happens, you will need to reapply the changes described in this guide.